Black Friday Deals: Shopping Survival Guide

 Black Friday is not the best day to decide to “fly solo.”
 To help you succeed among the crowds, you may want to be equipped with multiple reinforcements:

 - Bring along a friend or two.
 There are times to be alone in a crowd, but Black Friday is really not one of them.
 Engage a friend or two — or more — so that you can take turns in line, relieve some of the carrying duties or just cheer each other on.

 - Carry multiple forms of payment.
 It’s unlikely that all of your purchases will be made using the same form of payment, so make sure that you give yourself options — whether that means cash, debit or credit, as appropriate.

 - Include a portable phone charger.
 Charge your mobile device fully before you leave the house, and bring a portable charger you can use throughout the day.
 Mobile apps, coupons and push notifications can diminish your smartphone’s battery power quickly.

 Earn big‑time cash back that never expires with Discover it®.

 Confirm Price Adjustment, Return and Exchange Policies

 Read the fine print associated with any Black Friday deal before you buy, and pay with a method that provides value-added benefits.
-For example, Discover cardholders enjoy price protection benefits, if a retailer lowers the price of an item they’ve recently purchased using their card, and extended warranties on some products purchased with a Discover card.
+For example, Discover cardholders enjoy price protection benefits; if they find a lower price at any store within 90 days of a purchase on their Discover card, Discover will refund the difference, up to $500 on eligible items.